aws-samples/amazon-gamelift-unity/README.md

 That aside, let's get started.

+# Obtaining assistance #

+The best way to obtain assistance is to open an issue on the Github page for this project.

+Code contributions are encouraged.
+To contribute code, you should make a pull request with your proposed changes.
+Code contributions will be subject to review.

 # Getting the Codebase #

 Almost everyone will be downloading and building the sample from GitHub.
 If you have been supplied with a credentials file, then see the section at the end entitled Demo Version.
 Setup for you will be a bit different.